 Before you actually quarantine a plant, you can take some preventative measures to help prevent the spread of pests and disease:

 - Thoroughly inspect all parts of the plant, including the undersides of leaves, leaf axils, stems, and soil, for any signs of pests or disease.

 - Spray your plant down lightly with soapy water or an insecticidal soap.

 - Take your plant out of the pot and inspect for any pests, diseases, or anything unusual.
 Then repot using a sterilized soil.

 At this point, you can quarantine your plants.
 You should place your new plant in a separate room, away from any other plants for a period of about 40 days or so.
 Make sure that the room you choose does not have plants in it.
 This will help minimize the spread of pests and diseases.

 If this is not possible, you can quarantine and separate houseplants by placing them in a plastic bag.
 Make sure it is a transparent plastic bag and keep it out of the direct sun so you don’t cook your plants.

 When You are Done Quarantining Your Houseplants

 As a last resort, if you do have a pest problem, you can first try safer methods of pest control such as insecticidal soaps and horticultural oil.
-There are even systemic houseplant insecticides which are harmless to the plant, but will help with pests such as scale and aphids.
+There are even systemic houseplant insecticides that are harmless to the plant but will help with pests such as scale and aphids.
 Gnatrol is a good, safer product for fungus gnats.